EY-Parthenon: Expansion under the EY brand

-As part of its expansion under EY, EY-Parthenon has published thought leadership in its focus sectors.
+It also has a strong track-record of thought leadership in its focus sectors.
 For example, it has published several articles in the Education sector on helping underprivileged students secure employment, including a 2014 report for the United States Department of Education on its Gainful Employment rule, and a 2018 report for the Boston Public Schools school district on better serving "off-track" youth.

-Since 2020, EY-Parthenon has partnered with CNBC to produce and deliver Real World Strategy, a video series on how CEOs can develop ambitious and actionable business strategies.

 Rankings

+In 2025, EY-Parthenon was ranked as a leader in strategy consulting globally in the IDC MarketScape: Worldwide Enterprise Strategy Consulting Services.

-In 2021, EY-Parthenon was ranked 5th globally in the Vault Consulting 50 as well as the 11th in terms of selectivity.
-It also ranked 8th in the Top 25 Strategy Consulting firms by consultancy.uk.
+In 2023, EY-Parthenon was ranked 4th globally in the Vault Consulting 50 as well as the 5th most prestigious.
+It also ranked among the Top 25 Strategy Consulting firms by consultancy.uk.